 Goldberg worked with a groom who built a plywood canopy for his ceremony, which was then covered with orange-and-fuchsia organza fabric (and save money).
 In wedding planning, no task is unimportant, and if you can get his help, so it’s much better and romantic having both involved.

-PS: I haven't included but here is another task just for him: Keeping his mom under control.
+PS: I haven’t included, but here is another task just for him: Keeping his mom under control.
 Your future MIL might get a little too excited about being involved in the wedding planning.
 If this happens, her son should be the one to step in and say something.
-If you can help it, you don’t want to start your marriage off on a wrong foot with your husband’s mom.
+If you can help it, you don’t want to start your marriage off on the wrong foot with your husband’s mom.

 I hope you enjoy it.